 Often, men’s health or illness can be the result of their lifestyle and lifestyle choices.
-Poor lifestyle choices can lead to the early onset of diseases and a shortened life.
+Healthy Life For Men includes good lifestyle choices that can lead to a better life free from diseases.
 Alternately, improved choices can help prevent or reduce the likelihood of a disease or disorder arising or impacting your health.

-Men can be poor at both understandings and managing their specific risk factors.
+Men can be poor at both understanding and managing their specific risk factors.

 1. Eating unhealthy food